-Pasquale Massaro was born in Italy and he lives in Brussels.
+Pasquale Massaro was born in Italy in 1983.

 His passion for music and for the bass instruments led him to study and use both bowing techniques, commonly called "French bow" and "German bow", and to delve into the early music performance on historical instruments.

 He obtained the Bachelor and the Master degree for double bass at the Conservatorio G.B.
-Martini in Bologna (Italy).
+Martini in Bologna (Italy), Prof. Alberto Farolfi.

-Moreover he attended the specialization courses for double bass at the Hochschule für Musik in Nürnberg (Germany) and at Koninklijk Conservatorium Brussel (Belgium).
+Moreover he attended the specialization courses for double bass at the Hochschule für Musik in Nürnberg (Germany), at Koninklijk Conservatorium Brussel and KASK-Conservatorium Gent (Belgium).

-He attended specialization courses and masterclasses held by Alois Posch, Dorin Marc, Enrico Fagone, Giuseppe Ettorre, Alberto Bocini, Enrico Bronzi, Korneel Le Compte, Francesco Paolo Speziale, Patxi Montero, the conductors Eliahu Inbal and Michel Tabachnik, the double bass player and composer Stefano Scodanibbio (for the contemporary repertoire and improvisation), and by the tango music player
+He attended specialization courses and masterclasses held by David Desimpelaere, Korneel Le Compte, Alois Posch, Dorin Marc, Enrico Fagone, Giuseppe Ettorre, Alberto Bocini, Enrico Bronzi, Francesco Paolo Speziale, Patxi Montero, the conductors Eliahu Inbal and Michel Tabachnik, the double bass player and composer Stefano Scodanibbio (contemporary repertoire and improvisation), and by the tango music player Héctor Ulises Passarella.

 He is pursuing with great passion the rediscovery of the performance practice on historical three-strings double bass and its authentic Solo and Chamber Music repertoire on manuscripts and treaties, with gut strings and historical bows.